Choosing an Ideal Engagement Ring

 1. Establish Your Budget

 First thing to do is establish a budget, some believe that there are rules to set it correctly, some say that a 2 month salary as a budget is the right set up.
-Truly saying, if you want to make your loved one happy, especially if you are choosing a ring for ever, some extra space in budget won't be superflous.
+Truly saying, if you want to make your loved one happy, especially if you are choosing a ring forever, some extra space in budget won't be superfluous.

-One of the most fundamental parts is identifying her ring size.
-The moment you propose is the most exciting and thrilling at the same time, no one wants it to end on the part of putting the ring on her finger...which won't fit!
-So to avoid such unwanted outcome get one of her rings (most women have more than one, so probability she won't notice the disappearance is high) and bring it to your jeweler to find out the correct size!
+One of the most basic parts is identifying her ring size.
+The moment when you propose is the most exciting and thrilling, no one wants it to end in the part of putting the ring on her finger... which won't fit!
+So to avoid such an unwanted outcome, take one of her rings (most women have more than one, so the chances are high that she won't notice the disappearance) and bring it to your jeweler to find out the correct size!

 Carat Weight

-Size of a diamond is measured in carats, by world standards 1 carat is equal to 0,2 gramms or 200miligrams. in 1877 with the help of the Syndical Chamber of Jewelers in Paris a metric carat of 200 milligrams (being exactly one fifth of a gram) had been suggested and in 1907 finally accepted by the International Committee of Weights and Measures.
+The size of a diamond is measured in carats, by world standards 1 carat is equal to 0.2 grams or 200 milligrams.
+In 1877 with the help of the Syndical Chamber of Jewelers in Paris a metric carat of 200 milligrams (being exactly one fifth of a gram) had been suggested and in 1907 finally accepted by the International Committee of Weights and Measures.
 It took a few years for that standard to be spread widely and accepted everywhere.

 Clarity